pinkkila/stories/guide/cicd-guide.md

 ### Spring Boot Actuator

-- We use Spring Boot Actuator to expose a health check endpoint.
+- Spring Boot Actuator can be used to expose a health check endpoint.
 This will later be used by AWS to verify that the service is running.
 - Add the following dependency to your `build.gradle`:

 ```